Standard Operating Procedures

 For instance, an SOP may also include emergency scenarios, when staff is least familiar with important steps to take.
 Similar to planning lists used in medicine, manufacturing and the military, SOPs can be used to ensure all the steps are completed and to keep a team motivated knowing exactly what to do next.

 For financial professionals, SOPs offer a way to share essential components of the planning or client service process with other members of your team.
 This is crucial for advisors looking to serve more clients at scale.
-As Ray Evans, CFP, AIF of Pegasus Capital Management in Overland Park, Kansas, told us in a recent PracticeLab podcast, “Did we have a process for most things?
+As Ray Evans, CFP, AIF of Pegasus Capital Management in Overland Park, Kansas, told us in an episode of our PracticeLab podcast, “Did we have a process for most things?
 Yes.
 Did everybody know it besides me?
 No. So much of our practice was in my head and in my director of operation's head.
 And we needed to document everything.”

 How to start creating SOPs